MalickMuzamil/Sunday-App/README.md

 🔹 Fully responsive layout with Bootstrap 5
 🎯 Clean and modern hotel website design
 🧩 Modular HTML structure for easy readability
-💡 Built using only HTML, CSS, and Bootstrap — no JS frameworks
+💡 Built using only HTML, CSS, and Bootstra no JS frameworks
 📱 Mobile-first approach
 📷 Includes sections like room listings, booking form (UI only), about us, and contact